ValdekBro/pickie/README.md

 ### Scheduling & Orchestration

 - **Scrapers**: run on cron or via a lightweight queue; each writes into its own collection.
-- **Mapper**: can run
-  - as a NestJS background worker (BullMQ/Agenda) inside the API service, or
-  - as a separate worker service connecting to MongoDB (staging) and PostgreSQL (main DB).
+- **Mapper**: runs inside the datasource Node service (no NestJS).
+It connects to MongoDB (staging) and PostgreSQL (main DB).
+Integration with Postgres can be via a shared Prisma client or via API endpoints; we'll finalize this alongside the module structure.
 - **Modes**: batch backfills (historical) and continuous incremental mapping.

 ### Operational Concerns